-After being presented with his opponent’s randomized deck, Cole would perform a move colloquially known as a ‘Clump-Dump’ – involving remembering the order and number of piles in your opponent’s pile shuffle and then performing a polar opposite pile shuffle, thus re-introducing land and spell clumps into his opponents’ decks and greatly increasing the odds that they need to mulligan.
+After being presented with his opponent’s randomized deck, Flack would perform a move colloquially known as a ‘Clump-Dump’ – involving remembering the order and number of piles in your opponent’s pile shuffle and then performing a polar opposite pile shuffle, thus re-introducing land and spell clumps into his opponents’ decks and greatly increasing the odds that they need to mulligan.

-In response to the ban, Cole released this official statement: “I have never engaged in a Reverse Pile and I will be fighting this ban with all of my strength.
+In response to the ban, Flack released this official statement: “I have never engaged in a Reverse Pile and I will be fighting this ban with all of my strength.
 All of my spicy alternative shuffling methods are in strict accordance with the DCI, I will not go down without a fight, a man has to stand up for what he be-weaves in.”

 We were able to get a statement from an Australian Level 3 judge who was involved in the decision to ban the former GASmtg writer.
 They wish to remain anonymous therefore to protect their identity they will be referred to as ‘Frimon Seiberg’.